tndatacommons/tndata_backend/tndata_backend/goals/api_docs/dailyprogressviewset_v2.md

 This endpoint will either return a error message when things go wrong, or will return a serialized version of the `DailyProgress` object.

+### Streaks

+Retrieve a list of (recent) days in which a user _completed_ an action or custom action.
+You can retrieve a user's streaks from `/api/users/progress/streaks/`.

+Results will include a list of `["date", boolean]` values that tells you whether or not the user interacted with the app on a particular date.

+    {
+        "count": 30,
+        "results": [
+            ["2016-05-18", true],
+            ["2016-05-19", true],
+            ["2016-05-20", false],
+            ...
+        ]
+    }

 ----